izikeros/blog/content/posts/notes/how_to_rename_one_or_more_columns_in_a_pandas_dataframe.md

 Modified: 2023-07-12
 Slug: how-to-rename-one-or-more-columns-in-pandas-dataframe
 Status: published
+Summary: Learn how to rename one or more columns in a pandas DataFrame using the `rename` function, including renaming single and multiple columns, performing in-place modifications, and using functions for dynamic renaming.
+ai_summary: true
 Tags:
   - pandas
   - rename-column
 Title: How to Rename One or More Columns in Pandas Dataframe?
 ---
 To rename one or more columns in a pandas DataFrame, you can use the `rename` function.
 Here are some examples of how to use it:

 <!-- MarkdownTOC levels="2,3" autolink="true" autoanchor="true" -->